DayKoala/Windowy/README.md

 - Functional as a Plugin and Library, for multiple different tasks.

-# WindowLibrary
+# WindowyLibrary

-- WindowLibrary was created for direct tasks in plugins, follow the example of how to use below:
+- WindowyLibrary was created for direct tasks in plugins, follow the example of how to use below:

 ```php